If you are considering living in Vienna and struggling to decide which neighborhood to call home, here is an overview of the city’s 23 districts.

 Generally, Mariahilf can be family-friendly.
 The only caveat, however, is that it is very hilly, so you probably won’t want to be pushing strollers or lugging toddlers up the steep incline.
 Conversely, there is a strong neighborhood vibe and plenty of little parks.
 In addition, there are several schools in the area.
 There is also a good mix of long-time locals and more recent expats, so new arrivals will acclimatize quickly here.
 And again, safety is not a real concern.

-While Mariahilf is a short distance from popular spots like the Museumsquartier and all its magnificent galleries, the Kunsthistoriches Museum Wien, and the Wiener Staatsoper, the district has its own attractions.
-In fact, there are plenty of independent galleries like Rabbit Eye Movement, Galerie Legner, and Galerie Nathalie Halgand.
-Additionally, there are many examples of local architect Otto Wagner’s work, including the apartments at 40 Linke Wienzeile, and the Neo-Renaissance Semperdepot in the Lehargasse.
+While Mariahilf is a short distance from popular spots like the MuseumsQuartier and all its magnificent galleries, the Kunsthistorisches Museum Wien, and the Wiener Staatsoper, the district has its own attractions.
+In fact, there are plenty of independent galleries like Rabbit Eye Movement, and Galerie Lehner.
+Additionally, there are many examples of local architect Otto Wagner’s work, including the apartments at Linke Wienzeile 40, and the Neo-Renaissance Semperdepot in the Lehárgasse.
 The Vienna Aquarium is here, too, as is the infamous Club Titanic which is a right of passage for anyone who grew up in Vienna.

 Mariahilf is a good choice for expats with children, as it has numerous schools in a city-center location.
-However, most of these tend to be local schools, like the Mariahilf Gymnasium, and the Neues Weiner Konservatorium.
-Nevertheless, The Cambridge Institute Vienna is here, as is a German-language private Catholic school.
+However, most of these tend to be local schools, like the Mariahilf Gymnasium, and the Neues Wiener Konservatorium.
+Nevertheless, the Cambridge Institute Vienna is here, as is a German-language private Catholic school.
 In addition, there are several hospitals, including the Sisters of Mercy Hospital Vienna and Ambulatorium Klimax.